 This is where a recruitment firm can come in to offer valuable guidance and support.
 Headhunters have a wide array of contacts and are adept at matching professionals to the right company fit.
 Here are some best practices to remember on how to work with recruiters:

-First and foremost, make it easy for headhunters or recruiters to find you.
+First and foremost, make it easy for recruiters to find you.
 Start by posting your resume onto the recruiting firm’s website directly or on job sites.

 Next, develop an elevator pitch summarising your key strengths and experiences.
 This will come in handy where you pitch yourself to a potential employer.
 Be it networking at industry events or making a strong presence online – you would want to be visible for the right reasons.

 During your first meeting with a recruiter or recruiting agency, give a detailed outline of your career goals.
 Lay out the types of positions, salary packages and locations you’d consider.
 Establish what are your non-negotiables and the areas where you’re willing to make a compromise.

 All these would go into making your recruiter’s work easier and you can be sure you would most certainly be top of mind when a suitable opening comes up.

 Avoid exaggerating – or worse, lying.
 Your recruiter can’t do a good job of matching job to candidate unless you’re upfront about your skills, education and work history.

 You can depend on reputable agencies to maintain confidentiality and use discretion when discussing your professional background with potential employers.
 Be sure to let your recruiter know if you are going for other interviews that are not arranged by him too.
 That’ll help avoid possible miscommunication down the line.